 - Tiana & A Visiting Princess (Usually Rapunzel) – Princess Fairytale Hall in Fantasyland (Lightning Lane Available with Genie+)

-- Peter Pan – Fantasyland
+- Peter Pan – Near Peter Pan’s Flight – Fantasyland

-- Snow White – Fantasyland
+- Snow White – Town Square Theater Porch – Main Street

 - Chip & Dale – Storybook Circus